tersiswilvin/Roblox-Legacy-Old-Theme/README.md

 For a better experience/accuracy with the theme you may try out [Legacy Site Restoration](https://github.com/tersiswilvin/Roblox-Legacy-Old-Theme/raw/refs/heads/Release/src/JS/LegacySiteRestoration.user.js) which requires [tampermonkey](https://www.tampermonkey.net/index.php#download) to use, if your unsure or confused with how to install please refer to tampermonkey's script [installation page](https://www.tampermonkey.net/faq.php?locale=en#Q102).

 For upcoming updates and features you can try out the [experimental](https://github.com/tersiswilvin/Roblox-Legacy-Old-Theme/raw/refs/heads/Experimental/src/RLOTExperimental.user.css) channel, you're <ins>**not required**</ins> in any way to install this.
-Experimental channel may change at any time and or be unstable, any issues should be reported via [issues](#Issues).
+Experimental channel may change at any time and or be unstable, any issues should be reported via [issues](https://github.com/tersiswilvin/Roblox-Legacy-Old-Theme/issues/new/choose).

 ## Issues

-Please report any issues you find in [Issues](https://github.com/tersiswilvin/Roblox-Legacy-Old-Theme/issues/new/choose) or on the themes userstyles.world [page](https://userstyles.world/style/5399/), please include what build and or channel you're on, the browser you're were using when the problem occured, the page you were on when it happened, and any other explanations/steps that could further help recreate the problem.
+Please report any issues you find in [Issues](https://github.com/tersiswilvin/Roblox-Legacy-Old-Theme/issues/new/choose) or on the themes userstyles.world [page](https://userstyles.world/style/5399/) as well as any explanations/steps and a screenshot/video that could further help recreate the problem.

 ## Credits